 5. Collaborative Classrooms

 Where a child learns can be just as important as what they learn.
 Research has shown that everything from room color to lighting to acoustics to how a classroom is organized can affect learning.
-A recently released MDR report entitled The Impact of Learning Spaces on Student Success has revealed that 94% of survey respondents believe that space impacts learning.
+A recently released MDR report entitled opens in a new windowThe Impact of Learning Spaces on Student Successcreate new email has revealed that 94% of survey respondents believe that space impacts learning.
 Many schools are now looking at classroom design and layout, in addition to how they organize their classrooms as a way to foster creativity, collaboration and flexibility.